 The High Hedges Act only applies to evergreen trees or shrubs comprising of two or more stems and which are above two metres in height.
 The advice given by the government is that the Council should only be involved in a hedge dispute as a last resort.

-Attached to this page is a factsheet with advice on how to deal with high hedges.
-Please read through these before contacting the Council.
+The following factsheet gives advice on how to deal with high hedges.
+Please read through this before contacting the Council.